Oz the Great and Powerful: Box office

 Preliminary reports had the film tracking for an $80–100 million debut in North America.
 The movie earned $2 million from 9 pm showings on Thursday night.
 For its opening day, Oz the Great and Powerful grossed $24.1 million, the fourth-highest March opening day.
 During its opening weekend, the film topped the box office with $79.1 million, the third-highest March opening weekend.
 Despite the film's solid debut, which was larger than nearly all comparable titles, it clearly lagged behind Alice in Wonderland's opening ($116.1 million).
 The film's 3-D share of the opening weekend was 53%.
 Females made up 52% of the audience.
 Families represented 41% of attendance, while couples accounted for 43%.
 The film retained first place at the box office during its second weekend with $41.3 million.

 Outside North America, the film earned $69.9 million on its opening weekend from 46 territories.
 Among all markets, its highest-grossing debuts were achieved in Russia and the CIS ($14.7 million), China ($9.06 million), France and the Maghreb region ($5.77 million).
 The film's openings trailed Alice in Wonderland in all major markets except Russia and the CIS.
 It retained first place at the box office outside North America for a second weekend.
 In total grosses, Ozs largest countries are Russia and the CIS ($27.4 million), China ($25.9 million) and the UK, Ireland and Malta ($23.4 million).

 Critical response

 On review aggregator Rotten Tomatoes, Oz the Great and Powerful received an approval rating of 56% based on 270 reviews, with an average rating of 6.00/10.
 The site's critical consensus reads, "It suffers from some tonal inconsistency and a deflated sense of wonder, but Oz the Great and Powerful still packs enough visual dazzle and clever wit to be entertaining in its own right."
-On Metacritic the film holds a score of 44 out of 100, based on 42 critics, indicating "mixed to average reviews".
+On Metacritic the film holds a score of 44 out of 100, based on 42 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.